Locations:

 Medication

-There are medications that have shown some benefit for women and people AFAB living with anorgasmia.
+There are medications that have shown some benefit for women living with anorgasmia.

-The antidepressant and smoking cessation drug bupropion (also known by the brand name Wellbutrin®) can help some people.
-Some providers may also prescribe the erectile dysfunction drug Viagra®, particularly to combat sexual dysfunction in people taking SSRI antidepressants.
+The antidepressant and smoking cessation drug bupropion (also known by the brand name Wellbutrin®) might help.
+Some providers may also prescribe the erectile dysfunction drug Viagra®, particularly to combat sexual dysfunction in anyone taking SSRI antidepressants.

 Topical treatment